aaz25/431-2021/classes/class03/README.md

 - interspersing code and text in my R Markdown document
 - "knitting" my R Markdown document into an attractive HTML result

-All materials will be posted as soon as possible on this page.
+All materials will be posted as soon as possible.